The Hangover (soundtrack): Background

 The selections of music from the film were mostly due to Phillips' connection with punk rock, heavy metal music and other genres.
 He pointed Danzig's "Thirteen" that appears earlier in the film, saying "that song in particular, that version is actually a pretty rare version.
 The movie is about bad decisions and Las Vegas is about luck.
 And this song is about being unlucky".
 He initially used the El Vez song "It's Now or Never" in the film's beginning for the title sequence, and after which Danzig's song plays changing the context of the film.
 A song from The Cramps was also used in the film as Phillips, at the age of 14, had used to watch the band's punk show for the first time, that changed his life and "It informed everything afterwards for me musically".

-The sequence where Mike Tyson plays air drums to "In the Air Tonight" by Phil Collins, was not written in the script, but were created on-set as Phillips felt "hen I shot the first day with him, I realized he was really playful.
+The sequence where Mike Tyson plays air drums to "In the Air Tonight" by Phil Collins, was not written in the script, but were created on-set as Phillips felt "when I shot the first day with him, I realized he was really playful.
 I was like, 'We should have him doing something crazy and memorable.'
 I wanted to think of a song that was probably playing in all of the gyms when he was working out at his peak.
 Something that was on the radio, something you could see him training to.
 A song like 'Eye of the Tiger' but four years later [laughs].
 It all happened in a day."
 Phillips also asked Ed Helms to create a piano ballad for the tiger song, despite not being featured in the script as Helms was a piano player and used to play covers of Elton John songs during the schedule breaks, which insisted him to do one for the film.
 The song was written within twenty minutes.

 "In the Air Tonight" was almost did not make the final cut, as Warner Bros. executives felt that it was beyond the music budget and he had to convince them to license the song, which he felt that the song would be similar to what Metallica's "Master of Puppets" for Old School (2003) did, adding "They are moments that define a spirit of a movie.
 What you remember about a movie is the spirit of the film."
 The Dan Band's cover of the 50 Cent single "Candy Shop" was featured in the film.
 "Right Round" by Flo Rida is played over the ending credits.
 The film uses the Kanye West song "Can't Tell Me Nothing" for which Zach Galifianakis made an alternative music video.